dantogno/Channel-Death-Docs/Documentation/Why.md

 2. Must be completed in two weeks.
 3. Project will be exhibited at an in-person event.

-The idea of doing a game with a TV remote as the controller was proposed by Ian, and it immediately resonated with me as a great solution to items #1 and #3 above.
+The idea of doing a game with a TV remote as the controller was proposed by Ian Beckman, who I approached as a potential collaborator, and it immediately resonated with me as a great solution to items #1 and #3 above.

 ## TV remote as game control interface